-. [editor notes: updates based on LS reply from RAN5]
+Same as described in AnnexE.5.10 and Annex E.6.10.
 F.8.4 Phase offset measurement

 The phase offset measurement is based on the phase response of the Tx chain as derived based on Annex F.4.

+The subcarrier at the carrier leakage frequency of the transmitted signal shall be excluded from the measured subcarriers.